MattiasKimst/intern-decision-engine-backend/task1-conclusion.md

 for different scenarios like invalidPersonalCodeException.
 This way is easy to determine invalid input values and types.
 The code is readable, variable and method names are meaningful, comments are mostly sufficient to understand code.
-Encapsulation is good, e.g having separate methods for logic regarding the loan calculation,  input validation, credit modifier calculation, and loan amount  determination.
+Encapsulation is good, e.g having separate methods for logic regarding the loan calculation,  input validation, credit modifier calculation, and loan amount  determination (will describe later what's still wrong with them)
+A good thing is that junit tests cover the logic of DecisionEngine for main cases (might consider covering more edge and negative cases).

 ### "as well as places for improvement."